iNj0k3R/TakeABuddy_Final/README.md

-run the following command on a terminal in the repo `node app.js` this will start the server on localhost:3000 this app uses the local DB of MongoDB therefore it requires MongoDB to be installed for the database to function
+run the following command on a terminal in the repo `node app.js` this will start the server on localhost:3000 this app uses the local DB of MongoDB therefore it requires MongoDB to be installed for the database to function this app cannot show the exact location since our systems are not gps compatible so you need to hardcode the latitude and longitude of a person after you set up their accounts in the DB for the maps to work correctly we intend on solving this problem by porting this project to a mobile based application
+Log in using the credentials of a woman to locate all women having a TakeABuddy account in that city on the map

 ### Problems faced
 1. Since we are a team of beginners, implementing backend was tricky as we had to implement maps in our website.